-The Board of Trustees approves the policies set by the Board of Trustees approves the policies set by the Board of Trustees and oversees operations and staff who fulfills OHA's role as an advocate, researcher, community engager, and resource manager.
+The Board of Trustees approves the policy positions of OHA and manages the Native Hawaiian Trust Fund.
+The Executive Team carries out the policies set by the Board of Trustees and oversees operations and staff who fulfills OHA's role as an advocate, researcher, community engager, and resource manager.